sucreistaken/PistiGame/README.md

 cards from the board also gets the remaining ones.
 Basically, the game is to get all the cards on the board either by using a Jack or by using a card that has the same value as the top card on the board.
-A Sample Game
-The cards are shuffled and then cut.
-The table shows the board by placing the top card on the first line, and the remaining cards on the second line.
-We can never see the opponent cards.
-Turn My Hand Board Comment
-1 ♠10 ♣A ♥3 ♦3 ♣4
-♣3 ♣2 ♥A
-Since I don’t have a four,
-I play one of the 3s.
-♠10 ♣A ♦3 ♥3
-♣4 ♣3 ♣2 ♥A
-Now the opponent will
-play.
-Hint: Since there are
-four 3s in the deck, it is
-very likely that the
-opponent will be playing
-a three.
-♠10 ♣A ♦3 ♣10
-♥3 ♣4 ♣3 ♣2 ♥A
-Now that the player has
-played, and cannot take
-any cards, it is my turn
-again.
-I’ll be playing my
-10, and I will get all the
-cards.
-One of the cards is
-♣2 - so I’m happy.
-2 ♣A ♦3 ♠10
-♣10 ♥3 ♣4 ♣3 ♣2 ♥A
-Since I was able to play a
-10, I’ll get all the cards.
-The board will be empty.
-♣A ♦3 Now it is time for the
-opponent to play.
-♣A ♦3 ♦A It must be my lucky day.
-An ace is played, and
-now I can make a “pişti”
-3 ♦3 ♣A
-♦A
-Pişti!
-The board is once
-again empty.
-♦3 Now it is time for the
-opponent to play.
-♦3 ♠7 Nothing to do, I will play my only remaining card.
-4 ♦3
-♠7
-Card played, it is the
-opponent’s turn.
-♠8 Now both players are out
-♦3 ♠7 of cards, the dealer will give us new cards.
-5 ♠5 ♣Q ♦J ♥3 ♠8
-♦3 ♠7
-I can play the J and take
-all the cards…
-… this goes on until all
-cards are played